ejpir/ezpad-max15-mtk-boot-unlock-kit/docs/WORKING_PLAYBOOK.md

 Base tooling upstream: https://github.com/bkerler/mtkclient

+If you want to regenerate images from stock with scripts first, use:

+- `docs/BUILD_FROM_SCRATCH.md`

 ## 0) Rebuild `vendor_boot_a` with MagiskBoot (127 Fix Reproducer)

 Use this when you want to regenerate the known `vendor_boot` fix from stock input.